Frequently Asked Questions

 I'm ready to get started.
 What's the first thing I need to do?

 It’s very easy.
-Go to the Contact Page and schedule a 30 minute free Zoom consultation.
+Go to the Contact Page and send an email requesting an informational phone call.
 We can discuss the issues you or your child may be having.
 Then you can determine if you would like to move forward with scheduling a Full Comprehensive Consultation.